Ayushman89/whitehatianwiki/README.md

 # whitehatianwiki
-a wiki for ethical hackera
+a wiki for ethical hackers